ddev/ddev/docs/users/providers/provider-introduction.md

 The [environment variables provided to custom commands](../extend/custom-commands.md#environment-variables-provided) are also available for use in these recipes.

+### Example Integrations and Hints

+* All of the [supplied integrations](https://github.com/drud/ddev/tree/master/pkg/ddevapp/dotddev_assets/providers) are really just examples of what you can do.
+* You can name a provider anything you want.
+For example, an Acquia integration doesn't have to be named "acquia", it can be named "upstream", for example.
+This is a great technique for [downloading a particulr multisite](https://stackoverflow.com/a/68553116/215713)

 ### Provider Debugging

 You can uncomment the `set -x` in each stanza to see more of what's going on.
 It really helps.
+Watch it as you do a `ddev pull <whatever>`.

 Although the various commands could be executed on the host or in other containers if configured that way, most commands are executed in the web container.
 So the best thing to do is to `ddev ssh` and manually execute each command you want to use.
 When you have it right, use it in the yaml file.